 The effect of this removal, in the absence of multitudes of people, will, of course, be evident on earth.
 Then, second, after a period of seven years of tribulation on earth, Christ will return to the earth with His church, the saints who were raptured (Matthew 24:30, 2 Thessalonians 1:7, 1 Peter 1:13, Revelation 1:7).
 He will be victorious over His enemies and will reign on the earth for 1,000 years (the millennium) with His saints, the church.

 >> Signs of the end of the world?
 Read this Biblical wisdom from Billy Graham and Franklin Graham.

-After the thousand years, living unbelievers and the wicked dead now raised to life will be judged at the great white throne judgment.
+After 1,000 years, living unbelievers and the wicked dead now raised to life will be judged at the great white throne judgment.
 They will then be cast into the lake of fire, while the saved will live forever with Christ in a new heaven and earth (Revelation, chapters 19-22).

 Many other evangelical Christians believe that Christ’s return and the rapture will not occur until the seven years of the tribulation have ended.
 As far as the latter view is concerned, the rapture will not be secret, since it will be part of Christ’s visible and triumphant return to end this present evil age (1 Thessalonians 4:13-17).
 At this point, interpreters differ as to whether there will be a literal thousand year reign of Christ on earth or whether the white throne judgment and the new heaven and earth will immediately appear.